-It is this castle that you will discover now with me.
-The virtual tour brings lots of photos and tips for your real-life visit (at the end, a link leads to extra photos).
+This is the castle you’re about to discover with me.
+The virtual tour brings lots of photos and tips for your real-life visit.
+In the end, a link leads to additional images.

-Get ready for another adventure in the Algarve (south of Portugal).
+Get ready for another adventure in the Algarve.

-Living in the Algarve makes me wish to visit Silves every year.
-At least once per year, in August, when the city promotes the famous Silves Medieval Fair.
+Living in the Algarve encourages me to go to Silves every year.
+At least once per year, in August, when the city promotes the popular Silves Medieval Fair.

-The historic centre offers visitors a memorable day.
 The best of the tour starts when we cross the Old Town Gate (Portas da Cidade de Silves).
 We then follow up through narrow streets, sometimes witnessing an archaeological work.
-If lucky, especially in hot days, we will see storks as a show apart.

 Take a deep breath.
-You’re about to witness what is considered by many people to be the best example of Islamic military constructions in Portugal.
+You will witness what researchers consider the best example of Islamic military constructions in Portugal.

-Damas, can you say something about the history of the castle before we start the visit?
+Damas, can you say something about the castle’s history before we start the visit?

-Disputes continued in the Christian Reconquest phase.
-In 1189, under the command of King D. Sancho I, with the aid of the Crusaders, the Portuguese armies attacked Silves relentlessly, with a wide variety of war machines.
-People surrendered and were brutally sacked, with many deaths even after surrender.
+Disputes continued in the Christian Reconquest era.
+In 1189, under the command of King D. Sancho I, with the aid of the Crusaders, the Portuguese armies attacked Silves relentlessly with a wide variety of war machines — and they won.

-Only two years later, the Muslims counterattacked and managed to retake the region.
 In 1242, there was a frustrated rematch of the knights of the Order of Santiago.
-Only in 1253, under the reign of D. Afonso III, the village of Silves and its castle returned to the hands of Portugal.
+Only in 1253, under the reign of D. Alfonso III, the village of Silves and its castle returned to the hands of Portugal.

-Imagine now the battles, the blood spilled there.
-All the pain.
+Imagine now the battles, the blood spilled there, all the pain, the torture, the despair.
 Today, we visit the area in peace and feel amazed.
-In other words, what was once a site of terror is now a place for tourism.
+What once was a site of horror is now a place for tourism.
 This is evolution.

 Currently, the castle is not in better condition because it has also been a victim of nature.
 Portugal has trembled with earthquakes throughout history.